queelius/metafunctor/content/projects/_index.md

 title: Projects
 author: Alex Towell
 email: lex@metafunctor.com
-date: "2021-08-01"
-description: "Here are some projects I've worked on.
-I'll try to keep this updated as I work on new things."
+description: "Here are some GitHub projects I'm working on or have worked on.
+It is automatically generated from my GitHub repositories.
+See the [GitHub](https://github.com/queelius) for the the actual code, as this page just provides a summary view."
 tags:
+- GitHub
+- projects
+- code
+- programming
+- software-development
-- SIUe
+- software-engineering
-- coursework
+- open-source
-- university
+- free-software
 ---